edgedb/edgedb/doc/ref/edgeql/types.rst

     # this will return [{'a': 1, 'b': 2, 'c': 3}]

     WITH
-        # define an associative array for testing
+        # define a map for testing
         map := ['a' -> 1, 'b' -> 2, 'c' -> 3]
     SELECT
         # select the element at index 'b'